benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 This pattern implies that the width of a path should be roughly equal to the spacing of interactive centers along that path.
-If you space interactions tighter than the path width, it feels unnatural.
-Interactions can occasionally be spaced looser than the path width to give a tunnel-like effect.
+If you space interactions tighter than the path width, it feels unnatural — more like a strip mall than a natural landscape.
+Interactions can occasionally be spaced _looser_ than the path width to give a tunnel-like effect.

 [blue noise]: https://momentsingraphics.de/BlueNoise.html